AlphaAttang/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly
 A script to display current directory contents in long format, with user and group ID's displayed numerically and show hidden files

+6-firstdirectory
+A script that creates a directory inside another directory